Premium Leather Briefcase Backpack

 The main compartment is complemented by three additional larger pockets as well as the removable front pouch.
 If more room is needed, an optional extra-large pouch is available with 50% more room than the standard pouch.
 So as laptop cases go, it's got the room to store, transport, and protect the things you need to carry.

-As with any backpack, wearing the Flight Case this way allows for a hands -ree user experience and also distributes the weight more evenly across the body preventingfatigue.
+As with any backpack, wearing the Flight Case this way allows for a hands -free user experience and also distributes the weight more evenly across the body preventingfatigue.
 This is why we sometimes describe this model as our hybrid briefcase backpack.

 How is Our Leather Briefcase Different From Our Flight Jacket?